Bharathyalagi/Fine-Tuning-a-LLaMA-2-Model-on-Medical-Text-Data-Using-Hugging-Face/README.md

 ---
 ## Optional

-If you ever want to reproduce the same environment locally or in another Colab:
+If you want install **Requiremets.txt** and to reproduce the same environment locally or in another Colab, Just run the belwo command in a Terminal or Cell:
 ```
 pip install -r requirements.txt
 ```